likoz2/Lectures/CSharp/PaperWork/introduction.md

   private Weapon weapon;
 }
 ```
-- used to tidy the code and put it where it belongs
+Used to tidy the code and put it where it belongs.
 ```csharp
 public class Player {
   private string name;